ELOUTMADI/Mlops-End-To-End-Machine-Learning-Pipeline-CI-CD/README.md

 The main objective of this project is to automate the whole machine learning app deployment process.
-To implement this project the person needs some understanding of TensorFlow and basic knowledge in dockers and Kubernetes.
-If you want to know more about Docker, Kubernetes, and cloudbuild then refer to the links I have given.
+To implement this project we will be using TensorFlow and basic knowledge in dockers and Kubernetes , cloudbuild (GCP )